nichol7s/timelines-site/pages/2020-march.md

 We made a "Reality Tree" for the start of the pandemic for Western responses.
 For the sake of clarification, we have rolled Latin America into "the west".
 The classic eastern group of countries are omitted.
 As are African countries.
 It is also backdated 12+ months to March 2020.
 It concerns the western responses to the pandemic as of that time.
 These countries were mostly aiming to "flatten the curve".
 It is far from final - the more people inputting in these things, the better.

-The resulting diagram is best viewed on a laptop or desktop.
+The resulting diagram is big and **best viewed on a laptop or desktop**.
 Click/tap to zoom in:

 <iframe style="width: 80vw; height: 80vh; border: none" src="/Western Responses March 2020.html"></iframe>